 Dealing with Delayed Dreams

-• Jul 25, 2023
+- Jul 25, 2023

-• 4 min read
+- 5 min read

 For still the vision awaits its appointed time; it hastens to the end - it will not lie: If it seems slow, wait for it; it will surely come; it will not delay - Habakkuk 2:3 ESV

-The word lie here also means disappoint.
+The word 'lie' here also means to 'disappoint'.

-If you have a dream, whether something you dreamt at night or something you desire in your heart, if it came from God know that it will not disappoint.
+If you have a dream, whether something you dreamt at night or something you desire in your heart, if it came from God, know that it will not disappoint.
 If you feel disappointed because it has not happened yet, I would like to offer a different perspective on this period of waiting.

 Blessing in Disguise